shashidharbabu/cart-response-prediction/README.md

-# CAR-T Therapy Response Prediction
+# CAR-T Therapy Response Prediction using Machine Learning

 **Predicting patient response to CAR-T cell therapy using machine learning models trained on genomic and cytokine profile data.**